getlantern/firetweet/README.md

 # twitter
-Twitter apps for Android powered by Lantern
+Twitter app for Android powered by Lantern

-[Twimight](https://code.google.com/p/twimight/) is an open-source Twitter client for Android.
-You can download the latest version powered by Lantern [here](bin/twimight.apk?raw=true).
+[Twidere](https://github.com/mariotaku/twidere) is an open-source Twitter client for Android.
+You can download the latest version powered by Lantern [here](bin/twitter.apk?raw=true).